Dosage Form: capsule

 Indications and Usage for Hydrochlorothiazide Capsules

-Hydrochlorothiazide Capsules are indicated in the management of hypertension either as the sole therapeutic agent, or in combination with other antihypertensives.
-Unlike potassium sparing combination diuretic products, Hydrochlorothiazide Capsules may be used in those patients in whom the development of hyperkalemia cannot be risked, including patients taking ACE inhibitors.
+Hydrochlorothiazide capsules, USP are indicated in the management of hypertension either as the sole therapeutic agent, or in combination with other antihypertensives.
+Unlike potassium sparing combination diuretic products, hydrochlorothiazide may be used in those patients in whom the development of hyperkalemia cannot be risked, including patients taking ACE inhibitors.

 Usage in Pregnancy: The routine use of diuretics in an otherwise healthy woman is inappropriate and exposes mother and fetus to unnecessary hazard.
 Diuretics do not prevent development of toxemia of pregnancy, and there is no satisfactory evidence that they are useful in the treatment of developed toxemia.